andyzg/gallery/README.md

 # Gallery
-A static site generator for your photo albums.
+A photography portfolio generator with web hosting for your photo albums.
 A 🤑free🤑 Squarespace alternative for your photos.
 Live demo at http://andyzhang.net/gallery

 *Gallery is a side project of mine to allow me to create a more curated version of my photography portfolio.
 It's intended to have a simple setup process that is accessible by anyone.
 If you have any feedback for Gallery, [drop me a line](mailto:andzhng@gmail.com?Subject=Hey!) :)*